ato/pam_multipass/README.md

 pam_multipass
 =============

-Allows users to login to unix services with multiple, service-specific passwords.
+Allows users to login to unix services with multiple, service-scoped passwords.

 * Passwords are hashed using bcrypt.
 * Adding or revoking a password does not require root access.
 * Requires no SQL database nor directory server.
-* A lightweight PAM module in C and a CLI in Python.
+* A lightweight PAM module in C.
+* A command-line config tool in Python.

 What pam_multipass is not: